 David is a Music Director and Conductor whose experience ranges from Broadway National Tours to Symphony Pops Concerts.
 He has also Music Directed extensively in regional theatre, and has worked as an Orchestrator and Arranger, as an Educator and Vocal Coach, and as a performer in nightclubs and supper clubs all over the United States in addition to numerous readings of new shows in New York City.

-David is currently on the road across the United States and Canada as Music Director and Conductor for the Broadway First National Tour of An American in Paris.
+David recently spent 2 years on the road as Music Director and Conductor for the Broadway First National Tour of An American in Paris.

 David made his professional theatre debut at the age of twelve in the pit orchestra of a Texas summer stock production of Kiss Me, Kate.
 He made his conducting debut in 1979 at Dallas Repertory Theatre with a production of Shenandoah, and he went on to music direct and conduct dozens of additional productions at DRT.
 His other regional theatre experience includes Ford’s Theatre in Washington DC, Sacramento’s Music Circus, Westchester Broadway Theatre, the Gateway Playhouse on Long Island, the North Carolina Theatre, and Lyric Theatre in Oklahoma City.